JeremyKRay/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to completee the election audit of a recnet local congressional election.
+A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.